processone/rtb/README.md

   It can be set to `false` to disable sending messages completely.
   The default is 600 (10 minutes).
 See also `message_body_size` option.

+- **muc_message_interval**: `pos_integer() | false`

+  An interval between sending groupchat messages.
+The value is in **seconds**.
+  It can be set to `false` to disable sending groupchat messages completely.
+  The default is 600 (10 minutes).
+If there are several MUC rooms configured, the groupchat message is sent to a randomly chosen one, i.e. RTB doesn't multicast the message to all joined rooms.
+  See also `message_body_size` and `muc_rooms` options.
+  The option doesn't have any effect if `muc_rooms` option is not set.

 - **presence_interval**: `pos_integer() | false`

   An interval between sending presence broadcats.
 The value is in **seconds**.